 Events: Eugenia Choi

-Other Members: Simon Benadiba, Ruth Birt, Su Dakin, Sam Jennings, Dr Dima Faour-Klingbeil, Andrew Guttridge, Dr Hazel Gowland, Martha Hartley, Mary-Jane Hawkes, Madeleine Jones, Shaun Kokott, Bruce Lambourne, Luke Murphy, Fiona Palmer, Eric Partington, Vanessa Richardson, Dr Mark Tallon and Lisa Winnall
+Other Members: Ruth Birt, Su Dakin, Andrew Guttridge, Mary-Jane Hawkes, Shaun Kokott, Luke Murphy, Fiona Palmer, Eric Partington, Vanessa Richardson, and Dr Mark Tallon

 Ruth Birt FIFST has over 30 years of experience in the food industry and holds a Food Science degree and a master’s in food law.
 Ruth spent 15 years in a blue-chip specialist foods company before setting up her consultancy, Regulatory Solutions Ltd. Her company offers regulatory advice in the areas of infant foods, foods for special medical purposes, and other dietetic foods.
 Ruth is the Chair of the IFST Scottish Branch.